axelarnetwork/axelar-amplifier/doc/src/contracts/connection_router.md

 # Connection Router Contract

-The connection router contract is responsible for routing messages to a chain and controlling gateways associated with a chain that is connected to Axelar.
+The connection router contract is responsible for routing messages to and from registered gateways, as well as handling chain registration, gateway upgrades and chain freezing.

 ## Interface